RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 ### Start the cloned VM

-Finally we can start up a new VM using the cloned PVC, let's create a new definition of a `VirtualMachine` to house this VM and start it automatically (`running: true`):
+We can now start up a new VM using the cloned PVC.
+First create a new definition of a `VirtualMachine` to house the VM and start it automatically (`running: true`):

 ```execute-1
 cat << EOF | oc apply -f -